 When May We Require a Deposit Before Responding to your FOIA Request?

-We may require a deposit from you before providing the requested records if (a) we estimate in good faith that the fee will be more than $50, (b) the deposit is not more than 1/2 of our total estimated fee, and (c) we include in our deposit notice to you a detailed itemization of our estimated fee and our good faith best-efforts estimate of how long it will take us to comply with your request.
+We may require a deposit from you before providing the requested records and if so, will send you a deposit notice.
+A deposit may be required if (a) we estimate in good faith that the fee will be more than $50, (b) the deposit is not more than 1/2 of our total estimated fee, and (c) we include in our deposit notice to you a detailed itemization of our estimated fee and our good faith best-efforts estimate of how long it will take us to comply with your request.
 That time frame estimate does not bind us, but it does not extend our response deadline.

 We may request a deposit of up to 100%, however, if you have not paid in full the amount charged for any previous FOIA request from you.
 This increased deposit applies only if all of the following conditions are met: